Adinaadd27/Proiect-Practic-Testare-Manuala/README.md

 Tools used: Jira, Zephyr Squad.

 # Functional specifications
-The below story was created in Jira and describes the functional specifications of the Dependants moldule, for which the final project is performed upon
+The below story was created in Jira and describes the functional specifications of the Dependants module, for which the final project is performed upon

 # 1 Testing section
 ## 1.1 Test planning